jl1213/BrainPortalDeliverable/README.md

 ## Executing Program
 This program must be uploaded to Unity using editor version 6000.0.35f1.
 The program was optimized for running on a Windows machine.

+## Acknowledgements
+This project is part of the larger Brain Portal initiative at the Duke Institute for Brain Sciences (DIBS) and was supported through the Bass Connections program at Duke University.
+We thank our mentors Dr. Len White and Professor Augustus Wendell for providing their valuable resources, expertise, and time.